 Ladies and gentlemen, we have a problem.
 It’s a problem rooted in the human condition.
 For you see, human beings are social animals which means they like to congregate in packs, tribes if you will.
 The tribe provides comfort, a measure of defense and above all else a sense of shared identity.
 The last is key to the tribe.
-Members are defined a series of common characteristics, such as language, moral views, and observation about the world around them .
+Members are defined by a series of common characteristics, such as language, moral views, and observations about the world around them .

 Which brings me to Diversity:

 - the condition of having or being composed of differing elements : variety; especially : the inclusion of different types of people (as people of different races or cultures) in a group or organization <programs intended to promote diversity in schools>

 - an instance of being composed of differing elements or qualities : an instance of being diverse <a diversity of opinion>

 I think you can see the problem here.
 I for one believe that diversity is a great thing, it exposes us to new experiences, expands our horizons and enriches our lives.
 We, as human beings, are similar, very similar, but we are not carbon copies of each other.
 To live is to know things beyond our personal experience, to hear familiar thoughts in foreign tongues, to go places we never been before.
 But that also means allowing others into the tribe, which in turn will dissolve it.
 The more those who seek diversity, seek acceptance in a tribe push to break down the walls around this social construct, the more the tribe members will fight back.
 Tribes are about exclusion, not inclusion.
 One does not simply walk into the village, one must first prove themselves worthy of being a member.

 Hence you have a backlash against women writers in science fiction.